xrdocs/ncs5500/_tutorials/simple-scalable-programmable-sustainable-metro-with-cisco-ncs5500-nc5700.md

 ## Introduction

-According to the [Cisco's Annual Internet Report](https://www.cisco.com/c/en/us/solutions/collateral/executive-perspectives/annual-internet-report/white-paper-c11-741490.html), the number of devices connected to IP networks will be more than three times the global population by 2023.
+According to [Cisco's Annual Internet Report](https://www.cisco.com/c/en/us/solutions/collateral/executive-perspectives/annual-internet-report/white-paper-c11-741490.html), the number of devices connected to IP networks will be more than three times the global population by 2023.
 There will be 3.6 networked devices per capita by 2023, up from 2.4 networked devices per capita in 2018.
 There will be 29.3 billion networked devices by 2023, up from 18.4 billion in 2018.
 According to Gartner, by 2025 more than 75% of the computing data will need to be analyzed, processed, and stored closer to the end users.
 New paradigms such as 5G introduction, rapid growth in video traffic, and proliferation of IoT and cloud services model require unprecedented flexibility, elasticity and scale from the network.
 Increasing bandwidth demands and decreasing ARPU is putting pressure to reduce network cost.
-At the same time, services need to be deployed faster and more cost effectively to stay competitive.
-The metro network becomes the key to this transformation where we see services getting terminated and end users are looking for better experiences.
+At the same time, services need to be deployed faster and more cost-effectively to stay competitive.
+The metro network becomes the key to this transformation where we see services getting terminated and end users looking for better experiences.
 In this article, we will discuss latest trends in the metro architecture and how communication service providers (CSPs) can design their network for optimized value proposition.

 ![Screenshot 2022-12-13 at 1.40.09 PM.png]({{site.baseurl}}/images/Screenshot 2022-12-13 at 1.40.09 PM.png)